-Thanksgiving weekend is a special time of year for winemakers and wine enthusiasts in Oregon — when more than 140 wineries in the Willamette Valley and many, many more across the state throw open their doors to visitors for a giant party.
-This year Wine Country Thanksgiving (Nov.
-29 to Dec.
-1, 2019) is no different, with special tastings, new releases, food pairings, live music, holiday discounts and more.
+Thanksgiving weekend is a special time of year for winemakers and wine enthusiasts in Oregon — when more than 100 wineries in the Willamette Valley and many, many more across the state throw open their doors to visitors for a giant party.
+Wine Country Thanksgiving, held each year around the holiday, offers special tastings, new releases, food pairings, live music, holiday discounts and more.

-Carlton — The speakeasy-vibe tasting room at K&M Alchemy Vineyard sets the scene for relaxing as visitors sip new releases of their estate-grown pinot noir and chardonnay from 36-year-old vines.
+Carlton — The speakeasy-vibe tasting room at K&M Alchemy Vineyard sets the scene for relaxing as visitors sip new releases of its estate-grown pinot noir and chardonnay from vines about four decades old.
 Live music and food keep the festive atmosphere going.

-Turner — Founded in 1983 by Oregon wine pioneer Jim Bernau, Willamette Valley Vineyards offers an intimate seated wine tasting in their cellar each day during Wine Country Thanksgiving, featuring limited releases and stories from the recent harvest.
-Live music and a fall-inspired menu round out the magic.
+Turner — Founded in 1983 by Oregon wine pioneer Jim Bernau, Willamette Valley Vineyards offers an intimate seated wine tasting in its cellar each day during Wine Country Thanksgiving, featuring limited releases such as the Quinta Reserva port-style pinot noir paired with a handcrafted chocolate truffle.

 If You Go:

 There’s no lack of options for lodging, dining and transportation around the Willamette Valley.